bsdev-tech/vue-paginator/README.md

 # vue-paginator
-A Vue.js Eazy to use paginator plugin.
+A Vue.js eazy to use paginator plugin.
 It works well for paginating a collection of data of any length.